Sunday, December 18, 2016

 You can read some of my other columns on the subject here:

 As we discussed in the column Blood Medicine Part Two, it isn’t enough for the hemoglobin inside your red blood cells to absorb oxygen in the lungs.
 It also must let go of the oxygen when it gets to where it’s needed.
-Since oxygen is attracted to iron, releasing it is easier said than done.
+Since oxygen is attracted to the iron molecules in hemoglobin, releasing it is easier said than done.
 One ingredient that plays a key role in the release of oxygen from hemoglobin is a blood chemical called DPG.
 Lowering of DPG makes oxygen ‘stick’ to the hemoglobin – not good.

 In one study of patients who received 3 units of blood in emergency operations, the conclusion was: